liberteco/australia-dao-securities/README.md

 “The terms of The DAO Creation are set forth in the smart contract code existing on the Ethereum blockchain at 0xbb9bc244d798123fde783fcc1c72d3bb8c189413.
 Nothing in this explanation of terms or in any other document or communication may modify or add any additional obligations or guarantees beyond those set forth in The DAO’s code…”[52]
 Such disclaimers are rendered impotent by an inability to waive your obligations under Australian securities or consumer law.

-Questions not answers
+## Questions not answers

 An assessment of the DAOs place within the current Australian legal framework certainly raises more questions than answers.
 However, this brief excursion to the frontier of blockchain technology has demonstrated that existing financial regulations cannot easily be moulded around the varied and mutable forms of the Decentralised Organisation.
 Even if a legitimate cause of action could be established against the original coders, associated entities or promoters of a DAO, enforcing a judgment remains a complex and costly process.
 The implicated parties are possibly anonymous, probably in a foreign jurisdiction and almost certainly unaware of their obligations under Australian law.

 We are witnessing the dawn of the DAO; the rise of an online economic eco-system where code is law.
 Maintaining centralised control across the decentralised network will require an international and collaborative response.

-For more Research by Liberté & Co, head to our publication.
+# Author: Henry Wells
-To buy and sell cryptocurrencies and blockchain assets, head to our brokerage.
+If you'd like to contribute to this work, or have any questions–please contact hw [at] theliberte.co or submit a pull request.

 ## References: ##